- Written by Dr.Mehmet Demircioglu

 When medication can delay a hair transplant before surgery, it does so by stabilizing or improving weak native hair in some patients.
 After surgery, the goal is similar, but the timing is different.
 Now the plan is to protect the surrounding hair, reduce future contrast, and make the surgical result easier to maintain visually.

 If you started medication after surgery, do not judge its effect in a few weeks.
 Hair cycles are slow.
 Shedding can happen.
-Improvement or stabilization often needs months of consistent follow up.
+Improvement or stabilization often needs months of consistent follow-up.
 The decision should be made with documentation and medical supervision.

 Medication after surgery is not a punishment for choosing surgery too early.
 It is one possible tool for protecting the hair that surgery did not replace.
 Some patients need it strongly.
 Some cannot use it.
-Either way, the surgery plan must be honest about that reality.
+Either way, the surgery plan must be clear about that reality.

-I also want patients to avoid a common emotional mistake.
+Patients should avoid a common emotional mistake.
 If they believe surgery was too early, they may suddenly expect medication to rescue everything quickly.
 That is not fair to the patient or to the treatment.
 The more reasonable goal is to slow the moving part of the problem, then judge the surgical result with better information.

 What signs suggest the original plan may have been too aggressive?

-The first warning sign is a hairline that was designed too low for the patient’s age, donor capacity, and future pattern.
+The first warning sign is a hairline design that was too low for the patient’s age, donor capacity, and future pattern.
 A low hairline can look exciting immediately after surgery, but if the native hair behind it continues to thin, the result may begin to look disconnected.

 A visible gap between transplanted hair and native hair can also raise the question of planning.
 Sometimes the gap is temporary because of shaving, shedding, or shock loss.
 Sometimes it is a sign that the weak native hair behind the transplanted zone was not respected enough.